engr-carv/Hybrid-Electric-Propulsion-Simulation/README.md

-# hybrid_elec_prop_calc
+# Series Hybrid Electric Propulsion Tool
-A propulsion calculator for determining the fuel burned from a hybrid electric architecture for aerospace applications
+A tool for calculating the fuel burned from a series hybrid electric architecture for aerospace applications